KristenJZ/comm2100/content/notes/2023-11-21-notes-14th-week.md

 sign = signifier & signified

+signifier: the physical form or the thing we see.

+signified: the thing we can visualize based on the signifier (the meaning)

 #### 2. Two sign systems

 - Denotative sign system: a descriptive sign without ideological content
-- connotative sign system: a sign that has lost its historical referent
+- Connotative sign system: a sign that has lost its historical referent
+  - Therefore, it's about power status quo.
+People with more power will make the semiotics look natural, and conceal the power status.

 #### 3. Why semiotics in mass communication

+Most semiotics signs, when then come into mass comm, they become buzzwords/memes, and then become part of the social culture.

-because media technology can spread it quickly
+Media technology can spread it quickly.

 #### 4. Critique

-- semiotics has not generated a large community of agreement.
+- Semiotics has not generated a large community of agreement.

 ## Uses and Gratifications